iv4xr-project/aplib/docs/manual/firstTutorial.md

 If you are **impatient**: the full code of this demo is here: [`nl.uu.cs.aplib.ExampleUsages.MinimalDemo`](../../src/main/java/nl/uu/cs/aplib/ExampleUsages/MinimalDemo.java) But it won't explain the underlying concepts.

+### Computation model

+To first give you a top level intuition on agent programming in `aplib`, let me first explain the idea.
+To do any work, an agent must be given a goal, e.g. to send a number satisfying some non-trivial property to its environment.
+An agent is not a magic box, so it will also require you to supply a _strategy_ for solving a goal.
+A complex strategy can be formulated, but ultimately a strategy will be composed from so-called _actions_.

+`Apsl` agents operate in a _tick-based_ mode.
+Every agent has a method called `update()`.
+A 'tick' means that you, or something else, invoke this method, which in turn triggers some behavior from the agent.
+Between two `update()` invocations the agent does not do anything.

+At every tick/update() the agent inspects its (current) strategy to collect actions within the strategy which are executable in the current state.
+One will be chosen (randomly, or more intelligently depending on whether you have built-in AI in the agent) and executed.
+This process is repeated every tick, until the goal is solved, or until the agent uses up its computation budget.

 ### Creating an agent, 1st attempt

 To create an agent we do: